mnbpdx/quick-snip/README.md

 # quick-snip
-This Alfred workflow attepts to make snippets quicker to create.
+This Alfred Workflow attepts to make snippets quicker to create.

 ## Workflow: